Preventing Separation Anxiety In Your Puppy

 Organized Puppy Playdates

-Arranging playdates with other puppies or well-behaved and friendly adult dogs can help your puppy learn appropriate social behaviors and develop healthy interactions with other canines.
+Arranging playdates with other puppies or well-behaved and friendly can help your puppy learn appropriate social behaviors and develop healthy interactions with other canines.
 These experiences can increase their self-confidence and reduce anxiety when separated from you.

-Obedience Classes and Training Sessions
+Obedience Classes and Sessions

 Enrolling your puppy in obedience classes and attending training sessions can provide them with structured socialization opportunities.
 Not only will these classes teach your puppy important skills, but they also expose them to different people, sights, and sounds.
 This exposure can help your puppy feel more comfortable in various environments and reduce separation anxiety.